The magic of singing

 What if I’m Tone Deaf?

 A person who is tone deaf is unable to hear differences in pitch.
 This person would speak in a monotone voice like a robot, and would not be able to distinguish music from noise, let alone tell the difference between Beethoven and the Beatles or between a saxophone and a piano.
 Most likely, this does not describe you!
 Tone deafness is very rare.
-Many people were told when they were young that they couldn’t sing.
-It’s not true!
 People learn to vocally reproduce pitch at different ages.
 Children who miss this opportunity can still learn to 'match pitch' in adulthood.
 Some people use their voices in a way that hinders free singing, and pitch suffers.
 This is correctable.
 With patience, it’s never too late to learn to sing!
 I enjoy working with singers who doubt their ability to sing.
 I know that when you want to, you can find your voice.

 Excellence without Competition

 I believe music and music-making are both an art and a wonderful - and fun - collaborative, communal activity.
 In my view, heavy competition is too results-oriented and promotes neither the art nor the joy of music.
 While I do invite students to participate in low-stress, supportive singing festivals that involve some evaluation, I also promote non-competitive performance opportunities for singers to share their artistic achievements and growth.
 I encourage all students to strive for their personal best and to support each other to do the same, to enjoy this process, and especially to remember that singing and music-making is fun!